gareth-xyz/gareth-xyz/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Gareth, currently working at [aave](https://twitter.com/AaveAave) doing full-stack web3 stuff, I was previously at [jpmorgan](https://www.jpmorgan.com/) building low latency trading and quant systems.
+I'm Gareth, soon to be at [aave](https://twitter.com/AaveAave) to do full-stack web3 stuff, I was previously at [jpmorgan](https://www.jpmorgan.com/) building low latency trading and quant systems.

 🔭 I’m currently working on: